ZaynebA/PythonForDataAnalysisZaynebA/README.md

 ## Regression Linéaire

 Nous choisissons d'appliquer dans un premier temps un modèle simple de régression, la regression linéaire.
+Les hyper paramètres que nous aurions pu faire varier sont :
+""
+fit_interceptbool, default=True
+Whether to calculate the intercept for this model.
+If set to False, no intercept will be used in calculations (i.e. data is expected to be centered).

+normalizebool, default=False
+This parameter is ignored when fit_intercept is set to False.
+If True, the regressors X will be normalized before regression by subtracting the mean and dividing by the l2-norm.
+If you wish to standardize, please use StandardScaler before calling fit on an estimator with normalize=False.

+copy_Xbool, default=True
+If True, X will be copied; else, it may be overwritten.

+n_jobsint, default=None
+The number of jobs to use for the computation.
+This will only provide speedup for n_targets > 1 and sufficient large problems.
+None means 1 unless in a joblib.parallel_backend context. -1 means using all processors.
+See Glossary for more details.

+positivebool, default=False
+When set to True, forces the coefficients to be positive.
+This option is only supported for dense arrays.
+""

+Cependant, nous n'avons pas jugé nécessaire d'appliquer ces paramètres qui ne nous semblaient pas pertinant dans notre cas.
 ## Random forest

 Nous appliquons le modèle en faisant varier le nombre d'estimateurs entre 7 valeurs choisis au hasard entre 1 et 650.
 L'objectif étant de voir l'évolution de la prediction et de trouver une valeur pour laquelle elle est optimal.
 Nous exécutons RandomForestRegressor sur les valeurs de train, ensuite on fit le modèle et on fait la prédiction sur X_test.
 On calcul la mean_square_error ainsi que l’accuracy par rapport à Y_test.
 Dans un premier temps nous lançons ce modèle sans hyper paramètres puis nous le relançons avec des hyper paramètres afin de constater une possible amélioration.